 Review your Blackboard course menus and customise the menu structure as needed (Note: Follow the recommended menu structure as closely as possible or your School template to provide consistency for students).

-Important: Do not rename or delete the 'Assessment' or 'Microsoft Stream' course menu titles.
+Important: Do not rename or delete the 'Assessment', 'Module Evaluation' or 'YuJa' course menu titles.

 Key content updates and checks:

 - Create / unhide module welcome or orientation info.
 See recommended start of term communications.

 - Update the Reading List and Create a link to your latest Reading List for the new academic year